dguerri/random-tech-stuff/_posts/2024-08-13-cvss-vectors-with-embeddings-and-random-forests.md

 Can AI do that?
 It certainly can, to some extent.

 You probably cannot just feed the description to a large language model and hope to get a super accurate CVSS vector.
 At least in 2024.

+One reason is that LLMs produce sequences of tokens based on previously seen (or generated) tokens, so the initial part of the CVSS vector could influence the following parts.
+Of course, that heavily depends on the data the specific model in use has been trained on.

 But fear not, AI is not just LLMs and sharks.